School of Education and Health Sciences

-The basic mission of the graduate programs in the School of Education & Health Sciences (SEHS) is to prepare competent and compassionate professionals in several fields.
-Specifically, the mission is to prepare teachers and administrative leaders, exercise scientists, and human service specialists.
+The basic mission of the graduate programs in the School of Education and Health Sciences (SEHS) is to prepare competent and compassionate professionals in several fields.
+Specifically, the mission is to prepare teachers and education leaders, exercise scientists and human service specialists.
 The School is further committed to preparing scholar-practitioners at the Ph.D. level in the area of educational leadership, both P-12 and Higher Education.
 The SEHS programs leading to graduate degrees are designed primarily to meet the following purposes:

 - to develop advanced proficiency in early, middle and secondary school teachers who have completed recognized baccalaureate teacher education programs;

 - to enable individuals to qualify for licensure as principals and superintendents;